bmaunde/guidelines/guidelines/magento-technical-consultants-guide.md

 You should have working knowledge of familiarity with the following:

  1. PHP
-	 This is the programming language with which you will perform the majority of your development work
+	 An open-source, server-side (backend) scripting language designed mainly for web development.
+This is the programming language you will use most of the time
   2.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUwMjg0MTM1Nl19
+eyJoaXN0b3J5IjpbLTc5MjI4MjczMl19
 -->